-Under Kraninger, the CFPB has proposed a regulation that would make the already serious problems of abuse and harassment by debt collectors even worse.
-She wants to allow debt collectors to send unlimited emails and text messages, along with up to 7 phone contacts per debt, per week.
-Kraninger also wants to make it easier for collectors to seek payment of debt that is outside the legal statute of limitations and is moving ahead with new disclosures that would enable them.
+Under Kraninger, the CFPB has issued a final regulation that is likely to make the already serious problems of abuse and harassment by debt collectors even worse.
+Kraninger refused to limit the number of emails and text messages that debt collectors can send beleaguered borrowers, and permitted up to 7 phone contact attempts per debt, per week.
+Kraninger also wants to make it easier for collectors to seek payment of debt that is outside the legal statute of limitations and is moving ahead with new disclosures that would enable them to engage in this harassing behavior.